Latest News

 AIR INDIA

-All flights to and out of the United Arab Emirates, Saudi Arabia Israel and Qatar were suspended until March 2.
-The airline also cancelled a few flights from and to Europe on March 2.
+Through March 2, the airline has suspended all flights from and to United Arab Emirates (UAE), Saudi Arabia (SA), Israel and Qatar.
+The airline also cancelled some flights from and to Europe on March 2.

 BRITISH AIRWAYS